Alosa

-Fossil record

-These fishes lived from the Eocene to Quaternary (from 55 million years ago to now).
-Fossils have been found in Canada, the United States, Greece, Kazakhstan, Azerbaijan, Hungary, Romania, and Italy.

 Appearance

 Alosa species are generally dark on the back and top of the head, with blue, violet, or greenish tints.
 Some can be identified as having a grey or green back.
 Spots are commonly found behind the head, and the fins may vary from species to species or individually.
-Most species of Alosa weigh 300 g or less, with A. pontica and A. fallax weighing up to 2 kg, and A. alosa can exceed 3-4 kg.
+Most species of Alosa weigh 300 g or less, with A. pontica and A. fallax weighing up to 2 kg, and A. alosa can exceed 3–4 kg.

 Biology

 Shads are thought to be unique among the fishes in having evolved an ability to detect ultrasound (at frequencies above 20 kHz, which is the limit of human hearing).
 This was first discovered by fisheries biologists studying a type of shad known as blueback herring, and was later verified in laboratory studies of hearing in American shad.
 This ability is thought to help them avoid dolphins that find prey using echolocation.
 Alosa species are generally pelagic.
 They are mostly anadromous or semianadromous with the exception of strictly freshwater landlocked species.
 Alosa species are generally migratory and schooling fish.
 Males usually mature about a year before females; they spawn in the late spring to summer.
 Most individuals die shortly after spawning.
 Alosa species seemingly can change readily to adapt to their environments, as species are found in a wide range of temperatures and waters.